sso-eun/Team_PalpalDev/README.md

 # TeamNEORA
-Neora: A Team Opening New Possibilities.
+## Neora: A Team Opening New Possibilities.
+### Hello!
+We are Neora.
+### We go beyond boundaries, endlessly creating through new challenges.